Security Futures—Know Your Risks, or Risk Your Future

 - Be cautious of claims that you can make large profits from trading security futures.
 Although the high degree of leverage in futures can result in large and immediate gains, it can also result in large and immediate losses.
 As with any financial product, there is no such thing as a "sure winner."

 - Because of the leverage involved and the nature of futures transactions, you may feel the effects of your losses immediately.
 Unlike holdings in traditional securities, gains and losses in security futures are credited or debited to your account on a daily basis at a minimum.
-Because of daily market moves, your broker may require you to have or make additional funds available.
+If movements in the markets for security futures contracts or the underlying security decrease the value of your positions in security futures contracts, you may be required to have or make additional funds available to your carrying firm as margin.
 If your account is under the minimum margin requirements set by the exchange or the firm, your position may be liquidated at a loss, and you will be liable for any deficit in your account.

 - Under some market conditions, it may be difficult or impossible to hedge or liquidate a position.
+Generally, you must enter into an offsetting transaction in order to liquidate a position in a security futures contract.
 If you cannot hedge or liquidate your position, any existing losses may continue to mount.
 Even if you can hedge or liquidate your position, you may be forced to do so at a price that involves a large loss.
 This can occur, for example:

 - If the market is illiquid and therefore doesn't have enough trading interest to allow you to get a good price.